davidbailey/tum/handbook/README.md

   * [Electricity](https://en.wikipedia.org/wiki/Electrical_grid)
   * [Telecommunications](https://en.wikipedia.org/wiki/Telecommunications_network)

-*Safety and Security are a component of sll sections*
+*Safety and Security are a component of all sections*